Organising your online course

-Three online teaching experts share advice on how to organise an online course effectively and answer questions about key challenges related to this
+Three digital teaching experts share advice on how to organise an online course effectively and answer questions about some key challenges during this ACUE webinar

 The sudden transition to remote teaching and learning caused by Covid-19 has left many higher education instructors unsure how best to organise their course for the digital sphere.
 Here, three remote-teaching experts share their advice on organising online classes and content so students can easily navigate the course for better learning outcomes, before answering questions on key challenges linked to this.
 This webinar was filmed as part of a series produced by ACUE (the Association of College and University Educators) to help faculty with the digital pivot.
 If you’re in a hurry, browse the timeline below for the key topics covered and where in the video to find them.